 Understanding Your Air and Heating Company

 As one of Phoenix, Arizona’s most trusted HVAC contractors, we at Morehart Air Conditioning & Heating know the value of a great customer experience.
-Our owners and technicians have over 100 years combined working in air conditioning and heating, so you and your family are always in good hands with us.
+Our owners and technicians have over 100 years combined working in the Phoenix air conditioning and heating industry, so you and your family are always in good hands with us.
 When we make a visit to a customer’s home, we break down our services and repair work in a way that’s easy to understand.
 We always make the recommendations that we believe will benefit our customers the most; we never make a recommendation just to sell something that someone probably doesn’t need.
 You can count on us to go above and beyond service expectations – every time we come to your home.

 At Morehart Air Conditioning & Heating, we’re experts at what we do – but we don’t expect you to be familiar with the terminology of the HVAC industry.
 We want to discuss some of the most important HVAC terms and acronyms used by HVAC companies today, with the hope of educating our current and future customers.
 By exploring the terms below, you may gain a better understanding of the details involved with a service call to your residence.